AndreasGocht/will_to_svg/README.md

 # will_to_svg

-This is a small tool which convertes Wacom Will files from the Bamboo spart to SVG files.
+This is a small tool, which convertes Wacom .will files from the Bamboo Spark to .svg files.

-Thanks tho wacom, who mad the essential part of the .will format public available (found it by google :-) ):
+Thanks tho wacom, who made the essential part of the .will format public available (found it by google :-) ):

 https://developer-docs.wacom.com/display/DevDoc/WILL+SDK+for+ink+-+File+Format